 - Advice on success, goal achievement or marketing

 - Book eCourse on Demand

 Back in 2012 I came across a piece of news that received little attention: the South Korean electronics giant Samsung signed a "memorandum of understanding" with a gold producer named Cluff Gold.
 Objective be a long-term strategic partnership.
 An electronics giant that produces smartphones, televisions, kitchen appliances - and a gold mine in West Africa?

-That definitely results Sense!
+That definitely results Sinn!
 Because what is hardly known: For the production of PCs, laptops and smartphones, 2012 was estimated to require 300 to 320 tons of gold worldwide.
 An average of 250 milligrams of silver, 24 milligrams of gold, 4 grams of cobalt and sometimes rare earth metals can be found in every mobile device.
 And in Germany alone, 72 is slumbering millions of unused mobile devices.

 Gold mine in mobile phone waste

 The books on the subject (advertising)

 There are around 280 grams of gold in a ton of “mobile phone waste”.
 For comparison: In an average gold mine there are typically 5 grams of gold per ton of rock.
 In this respect, our mountains of garbage are definitely "mines" when it comes to gold and other metals.
 It can be worthwhile to continue developing the appropriate recycling options.
 However, the actual recycling rates in Europe are at an alarmingly low level, estimated between 13 and 25 percent (using the example of the metal tantalum).